The American Pit Corso is a mixed breed of dog that brings together the American Pit Bull Terrier and the Italian Cane Corso.

-Therefore, you can create special treats for this big eater of a dog breed by instead considering ways to get him or her to enjoy new flavours and textures that also happen to be healthy.
+Therefore, you can create special treats for this big eater of a dog breed by instead considering ways to get him or her to enjoy new flavors and textures that also happen to be healthy.

-Diced up portions of boneless fish, for instance, are a good way of getting protein and omega-3 into the systems of this dog, and are fantastic for keeping their muscles strong too.
+Diced up portions of boneless fish, for instance, are a good way of getting protein and omega-3 into the systems of this dog and are fantastic for keeping their muscles strong too.
 You could say similar for chunks of cooked, unseasoned chicken.

 However, don’t overlook the likes of fruit and nuts for these treats either.
-Fruits like cucumber and melon especially are superb at being hydrating and vitamin rich, but also being low in calories and natural sugars.
+Fruits like cucumber and melon especially are superb at being hydrating and vitamin-rich, but also being low in calories and natural sugars.

-In fact, if you’re looking to spruce up treats, consider rice balls or a crust of bread dipped in honey.
+If you’re looking to spruce up treats, consider rice balls or a crust of bread dipped in honey.

 Honey is far better than sugar when it comes to making a treat taste sweet, and it’s got more vitamins within it overall than you might think too.

-This dog breed can get a little too used to the good life, so make sure you keep special treats special by only dishing them out in moments of exceptionally good behaviour, or as a last resort incentive.
+This dog breed can get a little too used to the good life, so make sure you keep special treats special by only dishing them out in moments of exceptionally good behavior, or as a last resort incentive.

 Dogs like the American Pit Corso are clever, and can sneakily find ways to cajole you into handing over snacks like candy if you’re not vigilant!